NHS bosses urging people to make healthy preparations for long, Easter Bank Holiday weekend

 Parents and carers

-Parents and carers are reminded that if your child is unwell, you can visit the Alder Hey online symptom checker at www.alderhey.nhs.uk/conditions/symptoms-checker
+If your child is unwell, you can find the Alder Hey online symptom checker here.

 More information